Asura-017/growth-reflection-exercise/README.md

 - What steps are you ready to start with right now?
   **Answer:** Am ready to start studying for hours and slowly moving towards harder topics and chalenges in python
 - How will you track your progress?
+ **Answer:** I'll have my sisters give a report to my mum daily or weekly on my progress or ill ask my mum to consult you on my progress
 - What challenges might you face, and how will you handle them?
 This document contains my responses to the Growth Reflection Exercise.